Mark0438/gitskills/README.md

 # gitskills
-Create a git branch is quick.
+Create a git branch is quick & simple.